 It’s no longer a question of choosing – Hybrid offers the best of both worlds.

 The days when artificial turf pitches have to be filled with infill granules made from recycled scrap tyres are long gone.
 Responsible decision-makers are on the look-out for better alternatives for our environment and health alike.
-In particular, new synthetic infill types developed especially for use in artificial turf pitches are considered a less problematic option – these include Melos’ long-established Infill EPDM ST and successful, innovative Infill Bionic Fibre.
-Exclusively organic alternatives (containing e.g. cork) have also been available on the market for some years now.
+In particular, new synthetic infill types developed especially for use in artificial turf pitches are considered a less problematic option – these include Melos’ long-established Infill EPDM ST. Exclusively organic alternatives (containing e.g. cork) have also been available on the market for some years now.

 Hybrid Infill is a new solution that is both synthetic and organic in origin.